-- The algorithm uses microwave radiometer satellite measurements from humidity sounders such as AMSU-B or MHS on board 5 the NOAA (National Oceanic and Atmospheric Administration) 15 to 19 satellites and EUMETSAT (European Organisation for the Exploitation of Meteorological Satellites) Metop-A, Metop-B and Metop-C satellites.
-The characteristics of each sensor can be found in Table 1, and the launch dates of each satellite in Table 2.
-Through this paper, when we refer to AMSU-B TWV, the brightness temperature data used for the retrieval is always from the sensor on NOAA-17, with the version from - the Fundamental Climate Data Record (Ferraro and Meng, 2016), which provides an inter-satellite calibrated set of brightness 10 temperatures as described in Ferraro (2016).
-When we refer to MHS TWV, the brightness temperature data are from NOAA-18, similarly sourced.
+The algorithm uses microwave radiometer satellite measurements from humidity sounders such as AMSU-B or MHS on board the NOAA (National Oceanic and Atmospheric Administration) 15 to 19 satellites and EUMETSAT (European Organisation for the Exploitation of Meteorological Satellites) Metop-A, Metop-B and Metop-C satellites.
+The characteristics of each sensor can be found in Table 1, and the launch dates of each satellite are given in Table 2.
+Throughout this paper, when we refer to AMSU-B TWV, the brightness temperature data used for the retrieval is always from the sensor on NOAA-17, with the version from the Fundamental Climate Data Record (Ferraro and Meng, 2016), which provides an inter-satellite calibrated set of brightness temperatures as described in Ferraro (2016).
+When we refer to MHS TWV, the brightness temperature data are from NOAA-18 and are similarly sourced.

-Additionally, to distinguish between surface types, the daily ice concentration provided by the ASI-algorithm (Spreen et al., 2008) will be used, with pixels with ice concentrations below 15% as open water, while the ones with more than 80% will be considered ice.
+Additionally, to distinguish between surface types, the daily ice concentration provided by the ASI algorithm (ARTIST Sea Ice algorithm, Spreen et al., 2008) is used, with pixels with ice concentrations below 15% as open water, while the ones with more than 80% will be considered ice.
 The percentages between those will not be used.
-15